BrandonSmith/togglewifi/README.md

 * OSX 10.8+ notification if Growl is not present

 Assumptions:
-* Ethernet interface is en0
+* Thunderbolt Ethernet interface is en5
-* Aiport interface is en1
+* Aiport interface is en0

+(Other Macbook Pro confgurations are typically en0 as ethernet and en1 as Airpot)

 If these are different on your system, please edit `toggleAirport.sh` before installing.
 (If anybody knows to make this discoverable via bash, please let me know.)